ibm-cloud-docs/assistant/skill-search-add.md

 1. Choose the {{site.data.keyword.discoveryshort}} service instance that you want to extract information from.
 {: #choose-d-instance}

     If you see a warning that some of your {{site.data.keyword.discoveryshort}} service instances do not have credentials set, it means that you can access at least one instance that you never opened from the {{site.data.keyword.cloud_notm}} dashboard directly yourself.
-You must access a service instance for credentials to be created for it.
-And credentials must exist before {{site.data.keyword.conversationshort}} can establish a connection to the {{site.data.keyword.discoveryshort}} service instance on your behalf.
+You must access a service instance for credentials to be created for it, and credentials must exist before {{site.data.keyword.conversationshort}} can establish a connection to the {{site.data.keyword.discoveryshort}} service instance on your behalf.
 If you think a {{site.data.keyword.discoveryshort}} service instance is missing from the list, open the instance from the {{site.data.keyword.cloud}} dashboard directly to generate credentials for it.
     {: note}

 1. Indicate the data collection to use, by doing one of the following things: